Whether you lust after these two welders for yourself or to give as a gift for a loved one getting into welding.

 - Both are flux core, MIG ready which means they will weld with solid wire and shielding gas

-- You have a bundled in quality gas regulator and hose on the Hobart 140
+- You have included in the box a quality gas regulator and hose on the Hobart Handler 140

 - The Hobart 130 has front dials that are easily read for setting the voltage for the gauge of metal you are welding.